Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 This morning, put the finishing touches on your service project and get ready to say goodbye to the communities you’ve called home for the last 11 days.
 Say your final farewells to your new friends and community and start packing for your last beach trip of the program.

-Say farewell to the bateyes on Sunday morning before you head out to the beach town of Miches bright and early for some time of reflection on the experiences you had in the communities.
-Relax on the beach, swim through the blue water, and explore the freshwater lagoons of the area.
+Say farewell to the bateyes on Sunday morning before you head out to the beach town of Samana bright and early for some time of reflection on the experiences you had in the communities.
+Relax on the beach, swim through the blue water, and explore some of the most beautiful views in the area.
 Experience the contrast between the Dominican Republic’s stunning attractions and the lesser-seen bateyes where you have been working for the past two weeks.

 Head back to the capital for a tour of the Colonial Zone of Santo Domingo.
 This is a UNESCO World Heritage Site and is home to the first university, cathedral and hospital in the Americas.
-Take a tour of the walled city and learn about the deep history of the first European settlement in the Americas.
-After touring the Colonial Zone, head over to a special dinner and dance show at a typical Dominican restaurant.
+Explore the walled city and learn about the deep history of the first European settlement in the Americas.
+After touring the Colonial Zone and doing some souvenir shopping, head over to a special dinner and dance show at a typical Dominican restaurant.

 If you are heading home, you must say your last goodbyes to your new friends and head off to the airport bright and early in the morning.
 If you are heading off to another Rustic Pathways program in Latin America, get ready for more adventure!